chelle-rr/sheets-to-qs/README.md

 Use this script to turn spreadsheet data to QuickStatements.
-Currently, only for use with the following data types (no times or quantities, sorry!):
+Currently, only for use with the following data types:
  * Strings (monolingual text, URLs, external identifiers)
  * Items
+ * Dates in EDTF format (day, month, year precision only)

 To use:
 1. Download the script as a .zip, unzip, and place the folder in a location convenient for you